wp-plugins/auto-hide-admin-bar/readme.txt

 How do we make screenshots of things that are hidden? :)

 == Changelog ==

+= 0.8.2 =
+* Changed loading of scripts to wp_footer
+* Changed wrapping of jQuery anonymous function to use a document ready function to prevent compatibility issues

 = 0.8.1 =
 * Replaced get_current_theme() with wp_get_theme().
 Thanks to ElectricFeet via Support Forum; http://wordpress.org/support/topic/wp_debug-gives-message-that-get_current_theme-is-deprecated